CompEpigen/ChIPseq_workflows/Readme.md

-# CWL-based ChIP-seq and Cut&Run Workflows
+# CWL-based Workflows for ChIP-seq, Cut&Run, ChIPmentation, and ACTseq

 This repository includes workflows for upstream processing of ChIP-seq and Cut&Run data.
 The workflows are written in CWL and they are ready to run with a containerization solution like docker or sigularity.